aschowe/run_PRScs/README.md

 # Getting Started
 - clone this repository (git clone https://github.molgen.mpg.de/mpip/run_PRScs.git)
-- clone the newest version of PRScs (git clone https://github.com/getian107/PRScs.git)
+- clone the newest version of PRScs (git clone https://github.com/getian107/PRScs.git) inot run_PRScs directory

 ## requirements:
-Please check https://github.com/getian107/PRScs for current updates/further information!
 - 1000G reference panel
 - GWAS summary statistics
-- target genotype files
+- target genotype file
 - PRScs, python, R, plink

 # Instructions
 [0.
 I recommend checking https://github.com/getian107/PRScs on a regular basis for PRScs updates]
 1. Prepare all GWAS summary statistics => including the header line, format into: SNP|A1|A2|BETA|SE or SNP|A1|A2|BETA|P (instead of BETA you can also supply OR)
-Note1: When preparing GWAS summary statistics, check for matching genome build (reference panel is based on hg37), ancestry and column of the effect allele!
+- Note1: When preparing GWAS summary statistics, check for matching genome build (reference panel is based on hg37), ancestry and column of the effect allele!
-Note2: When using BETA/OR + P as the input, p-values smaller than 1e-323 are truncated, which may reduce the prediction accuracy for traits that have highly significant loci.
+- Note2: When using BETA/OR + P as the input, p-values smaller than 1e-323 are truncated, which may reduce the prediction accuracy for traits that have highly significant loci.
-Note3: the beta/OR column is only used for direction of the effect (+/-) so also z statistics can be used.
+- Note3: the beta/OR column is only used for direction of the effect (+/-) so also z statistics can be used.
-Note4: Please note that this pipeline by default uses the European reference panel!!
+- Note4: Please note that this pipeline by default uses the European reference panel!!
 You can change this by editing the following line in the 01_PRScs.sh script from: "--ref_dir=/binder/common/PRS-CS/ldblk_1kg_eur \" to "--ref_dir=/binder/common/PRS-CS/NEW_REF_HERE \"

-2. Execute PRScs with this command: (note: it is called single PRS because in the future I hope I can make this run consecutively over multiple GWASes from json text file sp that not each individual PGS computation required manual initiation) bash 00_run_single_PRS.sh PATH_TO_GENOTYPE PATH_TO_GWAS GWAS_N NAME_OUTDIR NAME_PGS PARTITION NODE
+2. Execute PRScs with this command: (note: it is called single PRS because in the future I hope I can make this run consecutively over multiple GWASes from text file so that not each individual PGS computation requires manual initiation) cd run_PRScs bash 00_run_single_PRS.sh PATH_TO_GENOTYPE PATH_TO_GWAS GWAS_N NAME_OUTDIR NAME_PGS PARTITION NODE

 How it works: